Key Takeaways

 Building a Beer-Friendly Menu

 Printing these pairings on a single-page insert or table tent gives servers a conversation starter and guests a reason to order beyond their default.
-It's a small investment in menu design that pays back immediately in upsells.
+Including a non-alcoholic beer pairing option also signals inclusivity β an increasingly important signal for modern dining guests.

 Tactics that consistently drive engagement: